One of the most common questions we hear from patients considering implants is,

 “How long do I have to wait after a bone graft before getting my dental implant?”

-The answer depends on several factors, including the type of graft, your healing response, and the location of the missing tooth.
+The exact timeline depends on several factors, including the type of graft, your healing response, and the location of the missing tooth.
+In this post, the team at Perfect Smile Tulsa walks you through how bone grafting works, why it’s sometimes necessary, and what affects your specific healing time.

 Why Is a Bone Graft Sometimes Necessary?